xkisxk/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or above installed.
-2. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Down the latest version of `CardLI.jar` from [here](http://link.to/duke).
-3. Take note of the full filepath of directory in which `Duke.jar` is saved.
+3. Take note of the full filepath of directory in which `CardLI.jar` is saved.
 4. Open the command prompt by searching `cmd` in the search bar.
-5. Navigate to the file directory containing `Duke.jar` using the command `cd <filepath>`.
+5. Navigate to the file directory containing `CardLI.jar` using the command `cd <filepath>`.
-6. Start up CardLI using the command``java -jar Duke.jar`.
+6. Start up CardLI using the command``java -jar CardLI.jar`.

 The above steps are for users who are running CardLI on a Windows device.
 If you are using an Apple and Linux device, you will have to open the command prompt equivalent on your operating system in step 4.